MinhHoang-123/CDIO4-Payroll-System-JTECH-HR-Management/README/README.md

 *   **Frontend Interface:** HTML5, CSS3, JavaScript

 ### 👨‍💻 My Role & Contributions
-Within this CDIO 4 project, I served as the Core Backend and Database Developer.
+Within this CDIO 4 project, I served as the Core Backend Developer and handled System Integration.
 My responsibilities included:
-*   **Database Architecture:** Designed, structured, and normalized the MySQL database schema (available in `/database/cdio_db.sql`).
-*   **Backend Logic:** Programmed robust server-side functionalities using PHP to implement secure CRUD operations for personnel data.
+*   **End-to-End Backend Development:** Programmed robust server-side functionalities from scratch using PHP to implement secure CRUD operations for personnel data.
 *   **Algorithm Implementation:** Developed and optimized algorithms to accurately automate monthly payroll, tax deductions, and allowance calculations.
+*   **System Integration & Frontend Refinement:** Handled API integration, refined the existing frontend codebase (HTML, CSS, JavaScript), and seamlessly connected it with the backend logic to ensure a fully functional and bug-free final product.

 ### 🚀 How to Run Locally
 1. Clone this repository to your local development environment.